Most Affordable Countries to Study Abroad 2025-26 for Students

 7. Ireland

 Ireland has become a top study destination for Indian students thanks to its globally ranked universities and thriving job market.
-Ireland is home to tech giants like Google, Microsoft, Apple, and Facebook.
-Its universities are research-driven, and graduates benefit from excellent career opportunities in fields like IT, healthcare, and finance.
+Ireland is home to tech giants like Google, Microsoft, Apple, and Meta.
+Its universities are research-driven, and graduates benefit from excellent career opportunities in IT, healthcare, and finance.

 Category